ousatov-ua/dns/README.md

   sudo ufw allow 53/udp
   ```

-* If to some specific IP address only:
+* For a specific IP address only:

   ```shell
   sudo ufw allow from <ip> proto tcp to any port 53/udp